Is a Revocable Living Trust Right for You?

 Avoids probate administration

 When the grantor dies, a revocable living trust typically does not require approval from a court to pass assets to its beneficiaries, saving them court fees and giving them quicker access to the inheritance.
 Thus, assets ordinarily are more immediately available to pay for funeral costs, estate taxes, administration expenses, and debts, and any property in the trust is available for liquidation, if necessary.
-Assets designated as charitable bequests are excluded from a grantor’s taxable estate at death.
+In order to avoid probate, the grantor must take the important step of funding the trust by retitling assets to the trust during his lifetime.
+Any assets passing by beneficiary designation or joint ownership will pass by operation of law directly to the beneficiary and/or joint owner.

 Offers privacy